rewls/the-linux-kernel-documentation/all-development-process-docs/linux-kernel-coding-style.md

     1. Clear integer types, where the abstraction **helps** avoid confusion whether  it is `int` or `long`.

-    1. When you usesparse to literally create a **new** type for type-checking.
+    1. When you use sparse to literally create a **new** type for type-checking.

     1. New types which are identical to standard C99 types, in certain exceptional circumstances.